qiyangduan/standard-models-1/README.md

 # What this book talks about and not talks about
 This book will focus on how to build data mining models for each business problem in various industries.

-# Book Orgnization

-This book, I will first discuss some key technologies in backgrounds section.